opensearch-project/documentation-website/_api-reference/profile.md

 - Amount of time a request spends in queues
 - Idle time while merging shard responses on the coordinating node

-The Profile API is a resource-consuming operation that adds overhead to search.
+The Profile API is a resource-consuming operation that adds overhead to search operations.
 {: .warning}

 #### Example request